datarisk-io/mlops_codex/docs/source/training_guide.rst

 Besides that we also need the information for the environment (python version and package requirements).

-Then we can call the :py:meth:`neomaril_codex.training.NeomarilTrainingExperiment.run_training` method.
+Then we can call the :py:meth:`mlops_codex.training.MLOpsTrainingExperiment.run_training` method.

 .. code:: python